onepf/OpenIAB/OpenIAB_in_Appstore_Implementation.md

 Step 2.
 Support on BackEnd
 -------------
-When developer register new application private/public RSA keys need to be generated.
-Every purchase need to be signed using private key.
-Public key should be provided to a developer of the application to verify purchase.
+When a developer registers new application, private and public RSA keys need to be generated.
+Every purchase needs to be signed with a private key.
+Public key should be provided to the developer of the application to verify purchase.

-Appstore backend should provide enough information to Native Client to implement services defined on Step 1.
+App store backend should provide enough information to the native client to implement services defined on Step 1.

 Step 3.
 Server API for purchases and subscriptions verification
 -------------